Performers listed alphabetically by first name.

 Anton Hunter

 Composer and improviser living in Manchester.
 He leads the 11-piece Article XI band as well as his own trio, both with records on Efpi Records.
 Also ongoing is a duo with baritone saxophonist Cath Roberts called Ripsaw Catfish, Sloth Racket, Beck Hunters and a myriad of other different ensembles, ad hoc and otherwise.
 He is perhaps still better known for his work as guitarist in the Beats & Pieces Big Band, a group he is a founder member of and who continue to defy the odds simply by gigging as a 14 piece jazz ensemble in the UK and Europe.
-He manages to fit all this in around his busy schedule of being outraged on Twitter where he can be found @HunterAnton.
-(Manchester UK) antonhunter.com
+(Manchester UK) antonhunter.com, @HunterAnton

 Armand Bernardi